About Cheltenham Festivals

 Having been raised in Cheltenham, Shamil Makhecha knows each of the four Festivals and is still drawn back to his ‘hometown’ as a Literature and Jazz lover.
 Shamil is currently the Director of a London based Race Equality organisation and Gender Equality Officer at a leading development…

-Mark is an experienced Non-Executive Director skilled in providing positive challenge, strategic oversight, and lateral thinking to deliver transformational change within diverse businesses and company cultures, locally, nationally, and internationally, whilst remaining connected to the values…
+Mark is the Chair of Cheltenham Festivals.
+He's an experienced Non-Executive Director skilled in providing positive challenge, strategic oversight, and lateral thinking to deliver transformational change within diverse businesses and company cultures, locally, nationally, and internationally,…

 After graduating from Cambridge University with a degree in English, Peter Howarth worked in the fashion industry for Paul Smith as Projects Manager and then for Nicole Farhi, where he set up the menswear collection and was head of menswear.